niesssiobhan/data-structures-and-algorithms/code-challenges/hashTable/readme.md

 ### tree-intersection
 * The Big O for this would be O(n) and O(h) since you wouldnt know how deep and wide the trees would be
 * My approach for this was to walk trhough each tree down the right side and then down the left side.
 Them t do the same for the second tree and put all of the common values founf into an empty array.

+### leftJoin
+* The Big O for this would be O(n) for the time because you won't know how may keys are going to be in the hash Table.
+The Big 0 for the space would be O(n+m) because woudl be combining the value of both hashTables.
+* My approach to this was to collect all oft he keys flrom the let hashtable and the contain all of the values from both hashtables what share common keys.

 ## API
 * `hash(key)`